nasa/Common-Metadata-Repository/search-app/docs/api.md

   * `revision_date`
   * `score` - document relevance score, defaults to descending.
 See [Document Scoring](#document-scoring).
   * `has_granules` - Sorts collections by whether they have granules or not.
 Collections with granules are sorted before collections without granules.
+  * `has_granules_or_cwic` - Sorts collections by whether they have granules or they are tagged as a CWIC collection.
+Collections with granules or are CWIC tagged are sorted before collections without granules or a CWIC tag.
   * `usage_score` - Sorts collection by usage.
 The usage score comes from the EMS metrics, which are ingested into the CMR.

 Examples of sorting by start_date in descending(Most recent data first) and ascending orders(Note: the `+` must be escaped with %2B):